KHill96/project-carthage/README.md

 <!-- Features -->
 ### Features

-- View content in browser/app
+- Access a large library of books in the public domain
 - Download content in your desire format

 <!-- Usage -->